 INTRODUCTION

 These Implementation Guidelines for the Principles on the Legal Interoperability of Research Data (Implementation Guidelines) provide more detailed information that members of the research community may find helpful in implementing each Principle.
-They are expected to be useful for practitioners in achieving greater legal interoperability of research data
+They are expected to be useful for practitioners in achieving greater legal interoperability of research data, but they are not a substitute for legal advice.

 The following Implementation Guidelines focus on all types of data that are used primarily in publicly funded research in government and academia.
 They are organized according to the six Principles and contain sections on “Definitions and Discussion of Terms” and “Guidelines for Implementation”.
 The authoring Interest Group also has provided cross-references to other germane Principles and to key supporting documents in a Bibliography.